Flexi First Option Investment Loan

 Variable rate subject to change (and margins may apply).
 Credit criteria, fees and charges, terms & conditions apply.
 Based on Westpac's credit criteria, residential lending is not available for Non-Australian Resident borrowers.

-- This comparison rate for the Flexi First Option Investment Loan is based on a loan of $150,000 over a term of 25 years.
+- This comparison rate is based on a loan of $150,000 over a term of 25 years.
 WARNING: This comparison rate is true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.